This Easy Fish Chowder recipe tastes better than longer it sits! Make a big pot over the weekend and enjoy for lunch or dinner all week!

 While this isn’t my absolute favorite dish to freeze, it can be frozen.
 Make sure it is cooled completely and be aware that the texture might change slightly when it’s reheated.
 To minimize this, reheat very slowly at a low temperature.

-To me this is a personal preference.
+Yes, this soup is overall fairly healthy.
+Whether to finish with heavy cream or milk is a personal preference.
 I most often ate it with heavy cream growing up and I most often make it with 2% milk now as an adult.
 The heavy cream or whole milk will give it a much richer taste and make the broth more white and creamy.

 I use 2% milk and the broth is not quite as thick but ends up being the perfect richness for me.